ArceLopera/ArceLopera.github.io/_products/1_RetailTech.md

   - title: "Applications"
     text: "Food display, customer behavior enhancement, accessibility"
 ---
-I design and implement Computer Vision systems, multimodal feedback systems, and display technology for the retail and tourism industries.
+Designing and implementing Computer Vision systems, multimodal feedback systems, and display technology bring technology-based innovative solutions to the retail and tourism industries.
 I specialize in food visual quality perception and measuring customer engagement with multimodal stimuli but lately, I have been developing interfaces to enhance user accessibility and performance.
 {: .text-justify}

-### Publications
+### Latest Publications
 11. [***Arce-Lopera, C. A.***, Victoria, D., Ospina, R. (2021).
 Augmented Reality Game for Brand Recognition and Recall](https://doi.org/10.1145/3411763.3451792){:target="_blank"}
 10. [Arboleda, A. M., Arroyo, C., Rodriguez, B., ***Arce-Lopera, C. A.*** (2021).
 A stressful task is when to turn off the music: Effect of music on task performance mediated by cognitive effort.](https://doi.org/10.1177/0305735621996027){:target="_blank"}
 9.  [***Arce-Lopera, C. A.***, Okajima, K., Wada, Y. (2020).
 XYZ color data on the visual degradation of vegetables.](https://doi.org/10.1016/j.dib.2019.105079){:target="_blank"}